dearcz/workingpoor/README.md

 # workingpoor
-this is my project for application
+hi Jen Ting, this is our cooperating project